leecarraher/pdfToSpeech/README.md

 None!
 There may be some grey area with using mac os speech in this way.
-I know festival speech engines have different rules regarding these things, but since i am not distributing the speech engine, and it is accessed through web service calls, hosting it should be fine, but you didn't here it from me.
+I know festival speech engines have different rules regarding these things, but since i am not distributing the speech engine, and it is accessed through web service calls, hosting it should be fine, but you didn't hear it from me.